sbft-cps-tool-competition/cps-tool-competition/README.md

 ## Comparing the Test Generators ##

 Deciding which test generator is the best is far from trivial and, currently, remains an open challenge.
 In the 2023 instance of the competition, we rank the test generators according to a coverage metric.
 This means that we select relevant features, build a feature map for them, and compute how much each tool covers this map.
-Possible features to be used include
+Possible features to be used include:

 * Direction Coverage (DirCov).
 * Standard Deviation of the Steering Angle (StdSA).
 * Maximum Curvature (MaxCurv).